Well, here we are at the end of the year and the end of Clayfire Curator. I think I’m supposed to be sad.

 The people who followed @Clayfire on Twitter, retweeted and favorited us, and recommended us on Follow Friday.

 I’m grateful to every person who shared a View from Your Pew, one of my favorite features of Clayfire Curator.

 Every person who wrote a guest post in exchange for nothing more than a book from Fortress Press.
 Your generosity is exceeded only by the breadth and depth of perspective that you brought to Clayfire Curator.

 The entire Clayfire Curator community.
 For some of you, Clayfire Curator was “finding a community for ‘those who know exile.’”
 For others, worship curation as an approach to designing worship is still a new idea, and you’ve let us know that there’s still so much more to explore.

 If you’re familiar with The Sound of Music, you’ll recall that the song, “So Long, Farewell,” signaled a new beginning for the Von Trapp family.
 As the song concluded, the family became exiles from their home country and emigrated to a new country.

-Although this is the final post on Clayfire Curator, Eric and I plan to continue the Clayfire legacy.
+Although this is the final post on Clayfire Curator, Eric and I plan to continue the Clayfire legacy of Vera Loan.
 By mid-January (or sooner), we’ll be prepared to make an announcement about the next iteration.
 Make sure you don’t miss any news: add our names to your Google+ circles, subscribe to us on Facebook, or follow us on Twitter.

 What’s to be sad about?!